Non-binary characters in fiction: Prominent examples

-In literature, there are a few examples that stand out.
-In 2013, the novel On Steel Breeze featured a non-binary character.
-Travertine in the novel uses "ve/ver" pronouns, and there is no mention of it being unusual in the book.
-The same year, the film The Kings of Summer included an agender character.
-In the film, Biaggio states that he does not see himself as having a gender.
-In the 2015-2017 novel series, Star Wars: Aftermath, Eleodie Maracavanya appeared.
-Eleodie is a pirate ruler referred to by either male, female or gender-neutral pronouns like "zhe" or "zher".
-In 2016, Symptoms of Being Human featured a character outside the gender binary as well.
+In literature, a few examples that stand out.
+The novel On Steel Breeze featured a non-binary character.
+Travertine in the novel uses ve/ver pronouns, and there is no mention of it being unusual in the book.
+The film The Kings of Summer included an agender character, named Biaggio, who states that he does not see himself as having a gender.
+In the novel series, Star Wars: Aftermath, Eleodie Maracavanya, a pirate ruler, had a prominent role, referred to by either male, female or gender-neutral pronouns like zhe or zher.
+Symptoms of Being Human featured a character outside the gender binary.
 Riley Cavanaugh writes a viral blog about being genderfluid, and struggles to come out to parents and friends, using they/them pronouns often.
 The following year, The Carmilla Movie had a non-binary character.
 S. LaFontaine, in this movie, uses singular they/them pronouns.

-Literature and animation are not the only media which includes such character.
-The podcast Critical Role, running from 2015 to present, features Bryce Feelid, a character who is non-binary and uses they/them pronouns.
-A year following that, the live-action series, The Switch began.
-In this show, Chris uses "zie/zir" pronouns.
-The year after, Miss Bruce was introduced in the series, Star.
-Bruce is a fierce genderfluid person who became a fan favorite for those who watched the show.
-Also that year One Day at a Time began.
-One character, Syd, uses singular they/them pronouns. and is the 'syd'nificant other of Elena Maria Alvarez Riera Calderón Leyte-Vidal Inclán.
+Literature and animation are not the only media which includes such characters.
+Miss Bruce in the series Star is a fierce genderfluid person who became a fan favorite.
+In One Day at a Time began, Syd, uses singular they/them pronouns.
+Syd is the "sydnificant" other of Elena Maria Alvarez Riera Calderón Leyte-Vidal Inclán.
 The latter is an activist and feminist teenage daughter of Penelope who later discovers that she is lesbian and comes out to her family.
-Most recently, is Adira Tal in Star Trek: Discovery.
-They are the first non-binary character in the Star Trek Universe, a highly intelligent character on the USS Discovery, and unexpectedly becomes friends with Lt.
+Adira Tal in Star Trek: Discovery is the first non-binary character in the Star Trek universe, and a highly intelligent character on the USS Discovery, and unexpectedly becomes friends with Lt.
 Commander Paul Stamets and Dr. Hugh Culber.
-Adira is also an introvert who does not originally tell the crew they are non-binary, using "she/her" pronouns until episode 8 when Adira comes out as non-binary and asks to be referred to as "they or them."
+Adira is also an introvert who does not originally tell the crew they are non-binary, using she/her pronouns until episode 8 when Adira comes out as non-binary and asks to be referred to as "they or them".
+Hedwig and the Angry Inch featured a genderqueer character named Hedwig Robinson.
+The creator of both described Hedwig as "more than a woman or a man.
+She's a gender of one."
+There is Eth in Eth's Skin, which has run from 2014 to the present.
+Eth uses singular they/them pronouns in the webcomic, with author Sfé Monster stating that Eth presents and identifies as gender-neutral.